FLYERS-RED WINGS' SERIES HISTORY: Current and Miscellaneous:

 October 14, 1978 -- Bernie Parent made 27 saves and the Flyers recorded a 3-1 win in Detroit.
 After the Red Wings led 1-0, Bill Barber scored a first period PPG and Rick MacLeish scored a second period SHG; Behn Wilson added an ENG.

 December 2, 1979 -- Al Hill scored twice for the Flyers in a 4-4 tie.
 The Red Wings scored three times in the third period including twice in the last 6:40 to rally from a 4-2 hole.
-Bill Barber and Pete Mahovlich (major + minor) fought in the third period and the Flyers scored on the PP.
+Bill Barber and Pete Mahovlich (major + minor) fought in the third period and the Flyers scored on the PP. The Flyers entered the game with a 17-1-4 record in the season's first 22 games.

 December 6, 1980 -- Detroit won for the first time in a month and coach Wayne Maxner got his first career NHL victory (fifth try), after replacing Ted Lindsay.
 Mike Foligno snapped a 2-2 third period tie and Detroit went on to a 4-2 victory.
 Detroit entered the game 3-17-4 and the Flyers started the night as the NHL's best team at 18-5-4.
 The 4-2 win snapped the Flyers 11-game (7-0-4) unbeaten streak in this series.
 At 10:45 of the final period, there were three separate fights, 31 penalties called, 226 PIMs and five misconducts.
 Mel Bridgman received 30 PIMs in the game.